gbelis/LatticeFold/README.md

 ---

-### Methodological Justifications

-1. **HP Model**:
-   While highly simplified, the HP model effectively captures the essence of protein folding, where hydrophobic interactions dominate.
-It provides a computationally efficient framework for exploring folding dynamics.

-2. **2D Lattice**:
-   Restricting the simulation to a 2D lattice reduces computational complexity, allowing for the study of folding mechanisms without the overhead of 3D modeling.

-3. **Monte Carlo Sampling**:
-   Monte Carlo methods are ideal for sampling vast conformational spaces, ensuring diverse configurations are explored.

-4. **Simulated Annealing**:
-   This technique mimics the natural folding process by gradually lowering the "temperature" of the system, focusing on lower-energy states while avoiding local minima.

----

 ### Bibliography
 1. [A replica exchange Monte Carlo algorithm for protein folding in the HP model](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-8-342)
    This paper discusses advanced Monte Carlo algorithms and their application to HP models, offering insights into efficient sampling techniques.